 The UC Berkeley Library maintains a research-level collection in legal studies to support not only the department's teaching programs, but many other disciplines, interdisciplinary programs, and professional schools.
 Many of the Library's social science and humanities collections also inform legal studies research.
 The Library also maintains a basic Law collection and relies on the Law Library to maintain the research-level Law collection.

 The Legal Studies and Law collection (Library of Congress Call # range K-KZ) is housed in the Gardner (Main) Stacks.
-The Reference Center and North Reading Room on the 2nd floor of Doe house reference collections in social sciences and government documents.
-Several subject specialty libraries including Social Research, Public Health, Education & Psychology, Ethnic Studies, Institute for Governmental Studies, and Business also possess collections highly relevant to legal studies.
+The North Reading Room on the 2nd floor of Doe house reference collections in social sciences and government documents.
+Several subject specialty libraries including Social Research, Biosciences and Public Health, Ethnic Studies, Institute for Governmental Studies, and Business also possess collections highly relevant to legal studies - search UC Library Search to find library locations.

-The Law Library maintains a research-level legal collection of primary and secondary materials related to the study and practice of law and has strict access and circulation policies for non-UCB Law students.
-UCB undergrads are welcome to use the collection for research purposes only.
+The Law Library maintains a research-level legal collection of primary and secondary materials related to the study and practice of law and has strict access and circulation limitations.
+UCB undergrads who obtain an access pass are welcome to use the collection for research purposes only, but borrowing materials from the Law Library collection is not available to any undergrads

 Select the image below to see the full campus library map.